A year in the life of an Irish big-wave surf town.

 Featuring Ollie O’Flaherty, the current poster-boy of Irish surfing, former pro Fergal Smith, Aussie surf journalist Ben Mondy and a thrilling visit to Lahinch by Hawaiian legend Shane Dorian, Between Land and Sea provides the most exhilarating of big-wave surf footage while also giving a moving, humourous and thought-provoking account of the ocean-going natives of County Clare.

-CLICK CINEMA LINKS BELOW FOR SESSIONS TIMES
+CLICK CINEMA LINKS FOR INFO AND TICKETS

 Director: Ross Whitaker

 Rating: Exempt from Classification

 "★★★★ Brilliant.
 It's hard not to think of John Milius's immortal Big Wednesday"